platformsh/platformsh-docs/docs/src/security/waf.md

 - **Backup/"working" file extension**

     Enforced by the WAF and configured by the user under [`web.locations`](/configuration/app/web.md#locations) using the `scripts` attribute where it can be disabled.
 [Regular expressions](/configuration/app/web.md#rules) can also be created to catch unwanted requests to script extensions.

+- **Slowloris DoS attacks**

+    The Slowloris denial of service attack exploits partial HTTP requests, consuming large amounts of bandwidth by continuing to keep those connections open for as long as possible.
+Apache web servers are vulnerable to Slowloris attacks, but for nginx this is not the case.
+Since Platform.sh Router services use nginx processes, projects are protected against this kind of an attack.

 ## Framework specific protections